nopSolutions/nopCommerce-Docs/en/developer/tutorials/docker.md

     Password: nopCommerce_db_password
     ```

 5. After testing is complete, you can remove all containers so that they do not interfere next time.
-Two commands will help to execute it:
+Two commands will help to accomplish this:

     ```bash
     docker stop $ (docker ps -a -q)